-Conclusion and Future Work
+5 Conclusion and Future Work

-This paper discussed a novel application of an ASP-based intelligent agent architecture to the problem of UAV coordination.
-The UAV scenarios considered in this paper are bound to be increasingly common as more levels autonomy are required to create large-scale systems.
-Prior work on distributed coordination and planning has mostly overlooked or simplified communications dynamics, at best treating communications as a resource or other planning constraint.

-Our work demonstrates the reliability and performance gains deriving from network-aware reasoning.
-In our experimental evaluation, our approach yielded a reduction in mission length of up to 30% and in total staleness between 50% and 100%.
+This paper discussed a novel application of an ASP-based intelligent agent architecture to the problem of UAV coordination while taking into account network communications.
+Our work demonstrates the advantages deriving from such network-aware reasoning.
+In on-going experimental evaluations, our approach yielded a reduction in mission length of up to 30% and in total staleness between 50% and 100%.
 We expect that, in more complex scenarios, the advantage of a realistic networking model will be even more evident.
-In our experiments, execution time was always satisfactory, and we believe that several techniques from the state-of-the-art can be applied to curb the increase in execution time as the scenarios become more complex.
-For the future, we intend to extend the mission-aware networking layer with advanced reasoning capabilities, integrate network-aware reasoning and mission-aware networking tightly, and execute experiments demonstrating the advantages of such a tight integration.